 Our informative and engaging Welcome Week programs are designed to meet the unique needs of new first-time students, transfer students, and intercultural students.
 We want to help you make a successful transition into the academic, spiritual, cultural, and social climate of Asbury University.
 For additional information on each program, including who should attend and schedule details, click on the appropriate link below.

 New Students and Transfers with less than 30 credits

 Tuesday, August 11 – Sunday, August 16, 2015

 Thursday, August 13 – Sunday, August 16, 2015

 Intercultural New Students

 Friday August 7 - Monday, August 10, 2015

 Tuesday August 11 - Wednesday, August 12, 2015

-The Office of Alumni Relations & Parent Program sponsors an informative orientation for parents of new first-time students and transfers with less than 30 credit hours.
-Parents will check in Tuesday morning, August 12, on the upper level of the Kinlaw Library, and Parent Orientation will conclude by 5 p.m. on Wednesday, August 13.
-Check out the complete schedule for additional program details.
-Information on lodging for parents is also available.
-For additional information about Parent Orientation, call 859-858-3511, Heather Tyner.
+An orientation for parents of new first-time students and transfers with less than 30 credit hours is also offered.
+Parents will check in with their students on Tuesday morning, August 11, at the Kinlaw Library, and Parent Orientation will conclude by 5 p.m. on Wednesday, August 12.